Ads

 Pulse Echo Ultrasonic Inspection

-Single-side ultrasonic inspection may be accomplished using pulse echo techniques.
-In this method, a single search unit is working as a transmitting and a receiving transducer that is excited by high voltage pulses.
-Each electrical pulse activates the transducer element.
-This element converts the electrical energy into mechanical energy in the form of an ultrasonic sound wave.
-The sonic energy travels through a Teflon® or methacrylate contact tip into the test part.
+The ultrasonic energy travels through a Teflon® or methacrylate contact tip into the test part.
 A waveform is generated in the test part and is picked up by the transducer element.
-Any change in amplitude of the received signal, or time required for the echo to return to the transducer, indicates the presence of a defect.
+Any change in the amplitude of the received signal, or in the time required for the echo to return to the transducer, indicates the presence of a defect.
 Pulse echo inspections are used to find delaminations, cracks, porosity, water, and disbonds of bonded components.
 Pulse echo does not find disbonds or defects between laminated skins and honeycomb core.
 [Figure 3]

 Figure 3.
 Pulse echo test equipment